Melkman 1987

 Now the next vertex, V, could be in the red/green/blue/yellow regions.

 The figure below shows these regions in a more general case.
 Vertices on the hull have circles on them.
 (N) is the last vertex added.
 The next vertex could be anywhere in the colored regions.
+Note that you can find these regions by looking at N, and its neighbors on the hull, which are conveniently represented at the two ends of the deque.

 Check out Pierre Lang's project (including an applet) on Melkman's algorithm.
 To enter a simple polygon in his applet, make sure that the line between the yellow dot and the mouse tip does not intersect any of the lines already drawn, except the line segment between the yellow and orange dots.
 In other words, imagine that this segment doesn't exist.